 This theory is distinct from highways created by prescription.
 These require evidence of use prior to January 1, 1948.
 Some clarification may be needed to distinguish between a prescriptive “highway” and a prescriptive – what?
 Parking area?
 Path?
 The difference is important because it affects the amount and type of use that may continue.
 While refinement of the meaning of public easements may be required, the theory, at least, exists quite clearly.

 Simple techniques exist to prevent this sort of right from developing.
 This is provided action is taken prior to the running of the twenty years.
-For more information, please contact Paul J. Alfano at email@example.com or (603) 226-1188.
-You can also contact the office here.
+For more information, please contact Alfano Law Office at (603) 856-8411.
+You can also contact us here.

 Paul J. Alfano, Esq.